V1ola1ne/Download-Files-PS-Module/README.md

 This is a Module for Powershell, which, when imported, provides you with a single function, you can use, to Download direct File links to a specific directory.

+## Requirements

+    Microsoft.PowerShell.ThreadJob -> Newest Version

+        This Module is what makes the Module differ from default Behavoir.
+Without Thread-jobs this whole thing would not work.

+### How to install

+Open Powershell and type the following Command

+    Install-Module Microsoft.Powershell.ThreadJob

 ## Why does this exist?

 Downloading files through the default Powershell way, (with "Invoke-WebRequest") is extremly slow.
 Using a special Technique you can increase the Download Speed by a factor of at least 10x.